hl2vr/hl2vr.github.io/_pages/faq.md

 No, a PC is required to play.
 You can of course use Oculus Link, AirLink, or Virtual Desktop to play it with your Quest over a wired or wifi connection.

 While the Quest 2 hardware might be powerful enough to run Half-Life 2, there is no legally available Android port of the Source engine that would be required to make it run on the headset directly.
-The team will *not* be pursuing any standalone release without Valve's consert and support.
+The team will *not* be pursuing any standalone release without Valve's consent and support, which Valve has refused to give.

 <br />